jakewc12/Reversi/ReversiGame/README.md

 then it is whites turn.
 The final component to the model is cells, which is the list of all the GameCells in the game.
 This is required for all user interaction and allows the board to have cells with assigned discs.
+Invariants in the model would be that the board radius never changes and the number of GameCells with BLACK or WHITE GameDiscs will never decrease,

 -Within the GameDisc component, there are the assigned coordinates Q,R, and S. These are all stored as integers and can be accessed with their respective getter methods.
 The GameCell also has another component, contents, which is the assigned GameDisc for that cell.
 Through the GameCell, the GameDisc can be flipped between BLACK and WHITE.
+Invariants in the GameDisc would be that the color will always be either WHITE, BLACK, or GREY

 -Within the ReversiTextualView component, there is the ReadOnlyReversiModel.
 Using the model's getColorAt() method, the textual view can build a rendering of the model's board.
 The view